ibarwick/libfq/README.txt

 Requirements and compatibility
 ------------------------------

-libfq should work on any UNIX-like system; see the INSTALL file for details.
+libfq should work on any reasonably POSIX-like system; see the INSTALL file for details.

 It has been developed against Firebird 2.5.2, and should work with any 2.5-series servers.
 It has not been tested against other Firebird